Tailus-UI/themer/README.md

 }
 ```

+To learn more about the available options for each component, please refer to the [components reference](https://tailus.io/docs/reference/).

 ### Using the online customizers

-Tailus Themer provides a two online customizers that allow you to customize the themes visually.
+Tailus Themer provides two online customizers that allow you to customize the theme visually.
 To use the customizers, simply visit the following links:

 -   [Global Theme Customizer](https://tailus.io/customizer/)
 -   Find the specific component customization on its documentation page.